fatLime/Predict-Lung-Disease/README.md

 - http://cs231n.stanford.edu/reports/2017/pdfs/527.pdf for pre-processing the data
 - https://arxiv.org/abs/1711.08760 for some other thoughts on the model architecture and the relationship between different diseases

+# Notes
+  Please contact yanhaotian@bupt.edu.cn if you have any problem.